Lilou0221/How-to-port-character-model-to-COM3D2/5 Rigging clothes.md

 + Apply armature modifier from your model to COM body’s armature, so you can pose your model by COM body’s armature
 + switch COM body back to its original pose.
 At this point, both of your model and COM body should switch to squat pose
 + your model should be ready to export to COM.
 Remember to check the Requirements for exporting the model before exporting
-+ test your model inside the game and come to fix any clipping
++ the COM body was LOhighpoly body V2, so you need to equipped that body inside the game or clothes will have small clipping.
+Test your model inside the game and come to fix any clipping

 [rig body video example](https://mega.nz/file/CL5yWTaY#2PdIf9Yv6lrl4hx1HcdMD_RI0Hg85VHpNfravaowQOA)